 The job of being a waiter in France is a profession and is taken seriously.
-Treat him as a human being, smile, say 'Bonjour' to your waiter who will immediately return with English menus and start talking to you about really interesting subjects which define your nationality like Manchester United, the one time he went to New York or just how far Australia is from anywhere.
+Treat him as a human being, smile, say Bonjour' and they will immediately return with English menus and start talking to you about really interesting subjects which define your nationality like Manchester United, the one time they went to New York or just how far Australia is from anywhere.

 9 times out of 10 they speak better English than your French so go with the flow.
-Don't get upset, practice your three words of French on them and they'll keep replying in English.
+Don't get upset, practice your three French words on them and they'll keep replying in English, it's quicker for everyone!

 There are definitely still places where the waiters are surly, rude or downright obnoxious but they are now, thankfully, very few and far between.
-They seem to have been to charm school in the last 10 years!
+They seem to have been to charm school in the last 15 years!